-4.16 The site of the current Civic Offices forms a key part of our second phase, town centre redevelopment plans, and the aforementioned accommodation review will also inform the size and specification for future, replacement accommodation.
-This redevelopment would create an opportunity to deliver a Civic and Regional Business Centre, and offer an opportunity to work in partnership with other Authorities to deliver shared use accommodation.
+4.17 The site of the current Civic Offices forms a key part of our second phase, town centre redevelopment plans, and again we will be seeking to re-invest this asset value to achieve our regeneration objectives.
+The completion of the aforementioned accommodation review established partnership arrangements with the County Council, Northgate and other partners will inform the size and specification for future, replacement accommodation within a Civic and Regional Business Centre.

-4.17 With this in mind a working party comprising District and County Council Officers has been formed to update the existing Swadlincote Town Centre Vision and Strategy to ensure it is fit for purpose to cover the next 10-15 years.
+4.18 With this in mind a working party comprising District and County Council Officers has been formed to update the existing Swadlincote Town Centre Vision and Strategy to ensure it is fit for purpose to cover the next 10-15 years.
 This group will review the Planning aspirations for the town centre set out in the original 2001 document and will identify opportunities for redeveloping the relevant District and County assets in a way that maximises design quality and delivery of efficient services.